phiresky/masters-thesis/content/2_preliminaries.md

 Usually, reinforcement learning algorithms operate on POMDPs.
 POMDPs only have a single agent interacting with the environment, so for multi-agent settings, we need a different system that can model multiple agents interacting with the world.
-There's different ways of extending POMDPs to work for multi-agent tasks.
-Decentralized POMDPs (Dec-POMDP)
-[@{https://www.springer.com/gp/book/9783319289274}] are a generalization of POMDPs that split the action and observation spaces
+There are different ways of extending POMDPs to work for multi-agent tasks.
+Decentralized POMDPs (Dec-POMDP) [@{https://www.springer.com/gp/book/9783319289274}] are a generalization of POMDPs that split the action and observation spaces